emmajanedrews/base-template/_posts/2018-01-24-the-major-impacts-we-expect-from-the-new-tax-bill.md

 A happy, healthy New Year to you all!
 With this new year came a new tax bill that has everyone buzzing.
 Today, I wanted to talk about what effects this new law will have on the real estate market in Bucks County.

-To preface the discussion, I’m not a tax lawyer or an accountant, so in order to understand how exactly you’ll be affected the changes, **it’s critical that you talk to a CPA or tax attorney&nbsp;**familiar with the law since it won’t affect everyone the same way.
+To preface the discussion, I’m not a tax lawyer or an accountant, so in order to understand how exactly you’ll be affected the changes, **it’s critical that you talk to a CPA or tax attorney**familiar with the law since it won’t affect everyone the same way.

 The most important changes as far as homeownership goes relate to the state and local taxes. **There is now a $10,000 limit on state and local taxes**, which will impact people in higher tax brackets like our neighbors in New Jersey.

 Another key change is that mortgage interest deductions are capped for new mortgages only.
 This means that existing mortgages will go unaffected.
-The cap is now set at $750,000, so anything above that is non-deductible. &nbsp;
+The cap is now set at $750,000, so anything above that is non-deductible.

 {% include pullquote.html %}